Thames Water fined £3.3 million after sewage pumped into rivers near Gatwick

-Thames Water fined £3.3 million after ‘millions of litres’ of sewage pumped into rivers
+Thames Water fined £3.3 million after ‘millions of litres’ of sewage pumped into rivers near Gatwick

 Thames Water had shown a ‘deliberate attempt’ to mislead the Environment Agency over the incident